sonipa/david/README.md

 This (will be) the source for my site.
 The old one will be gone when this is ready, so get your last looks for the sort of broken version 2.1: [davidmulhern.com](http://davidmulhern.com)

+Decisions:

+* Dart
+* Angular2

+That's it so far.

 ### Instructions

 * `pub serve` to work in live mode